Adrian D. Thompson

 Adrian represents school districts in contract negotiations, grievance arbitration, litigation, education of the disabled, and employment discrimination matters.
 He served as chief legal counsel for the Cleveland Metropolitan School District for eight years.

-Adrian is president emeritus of the board of directors of the Legal Aid Society of Cleveland.
+Adrian is 2022-2023 president of the Cleveland Metropolitan Bar Association.
+He is also president emeritus of the board of directors of the Legal Aid Society of Cleveland.
 He helped to oversee the activities of Legal Aid’s 55 staff attorneys, 90 staff members and 1,400 volunteer lawyers across four offices that serve low income clients in Ashtabula, Cuyahoga, Geauga, Lake, and Lorain counties.
-Adrian is the incoming vice president of the Cleveland Metropolitan Bar Association and is the co-chair of its Diversity & Inclusion Strategies Committee.

 Adrian formerly served on the Commission on the Rules of Superintendence for Ohio Courts, having been appointed by the Supreme Court of Ohio.
 In this role, he was one of 19 members who represented various judges, associations, attorneys, magistrates, clerks of court and court administrators.
 Adrian is also a member of the Supreme Court of Ohio's Task Force on Commercial Dockets and serves on the Advisory Group for the U.S. District Court of the Northern District of Ohio.

-Honoree, 2022 Notables in Law by Crain's Cleveland Business
+Honoree, 2022 Notables in Law, Crain's Cleveland Business

 Named as One of the “500 Most Influential Leaders in Cleveland” by Cleveland Magazine, (2021 - 2022)